 Here are some kitchen tools that will make preparing this recipe a breeze:

 - Mixing Bowls – This is a 3-piece set that is great for combining ingredients.
 I love how easy they are to store and clean.

 - Hand Mixer – For a simple baking job like this, a small hand-held mixer is really all you need.
 It costs a fraction of the price of a traditional stand mixer and it works great for making cookies and cakes.

-If you make this Soft Ginger Molasses Cookies recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+If you make this Ginger Molasses Cookies recipe, let me know!
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - Preheat oven to 350ºF (177°C).
 Line two baking sheets with parchment paper.